lightshifted/BizEval/README.md

 ## Payback Period

-This method can be used to measures the amount of time it will take to recover the initial investment in a project.
+This equation can be used to measures the amount of time it will take to recover the initial investment in a project.
 It is often used to evaluate the risk of an investment and determine whether it is a good financial decision.

 For example, if a startup has an initial investment of \$50,000 and expects an annual cash flow of \$10,000, the payback period would be: